paralect/plato/README.md

 Root system that needs to be selected is a cluster and/or container management platform.
 Couple of months ago, [DC/OS][2] project [was announced][1] as compilation of Mesos, Marathon and Mesosphere Datacenter Operating System.
-Among parners are such companies as Microsoft, Cisco, Confluent, HP, Citrix, Autodesk etc. Today Mesos can run Kubernetes and YARN, but vise-versa is not true.
+Among partners are such companies as Microsoft, Cisco, Confluent, HP, Citrix, Autodesk etc. Today Mesos can run Kubernetes and YARN, but vise-versa is not true.
 Mesos also integrates well with IaaS stacks, such as OpenStack, CloudStack, OpenShift etc.
 Also, we already have experience with Mesos+Marathon in Paralect.
 This naturally leads to selection